Perversion of beauty?

 There would be breast implants, a “tummy tuck” and a few other “improvements”, which she wanted to get done as a “surprise” for her husband who was away.
 (Image is not of said young woman.)

-Now really… who would want to improve a body when there’s nothing wrong with it?
-And that only because the outside world is proclaiming that you are not good enough unless you look like Kate Moss, to name one of the super models that clearly are the basis of existence for many woman.
+the outside world is proclaiming that you are not good enough unless you look like Kate Moss, to name one of the super models that clearly are the basis of existence for many woman.

 It’s a shame and it angers me tremendously that wonderful people with what, a flaw, a wrinkle, a tummy, stretch marks… that such good, healthy, beautiful people feel compelled to obey the words of a bunch of lunatics who are only after their money.
 Because that, of course, is the name of the game.
 Beauty products that cost hands full of money.
 Plastic surgery isn’t the cheapest kind either.
 And for what?
 To be turned into unreal, plastic versions of themselves?